ISISComputingGroup/ibex_developers_manual/Meeting-Roles-and-Rotas.md

 ## Note taker in Planning:
 * Make notes on tickets of any important information which gets discussed but is not already mentioned on the ticket
-  * This should include acceptence criteria discussed.
+  * This should include acceptance criteria discussed.
 * Add a timestamp to tickets of when in the recording the ticket was discussed.

 ## Stand up: